 Extendicare assesses and measures operating results and financial position based on performance measures referred to as "net operating income", "net operating income margin", "EBITDA", "Adjusted EBITDA", "Adjusted EBITDA margin", "earnings before depreciation, amortization, and other expense", "earnings (loss) from continuing operations before separately reported items, net of taxes", "Funds from Operations", and "Adjusted Funds from Operations".
 These measures are commonly used by Extendicare and its investors as a means of assessing the performance of the core operations in comparison to prior periods.
 They are presented by Extendicare on a consistent basis from period to period, thereby allowing for consistent comparability of its operating performance.
 In addition, the Company assesses its return on investment in development activities using the non-GAAP financial measure "NOI Yield".
-These measures are presented in this document because either: (i) management believes that they are a relevant measure for users of the Company's financial statements to assess the Company's operating performance and ability to pay cash dividends; or (ii) certain ongoing rights and obligations of Extendicare may be calculated using these measures.
+These measures are not recognized under GAAP and do not have standardized meanings prescribed by GAAP.
+These non-GAAP measures are presented in this document because either: (i) management believes that they are a relevant measure for users of the Company's financial statements to assess the Company's operating performance and ability to pay cash dividends; or (ii) certain ongoing rights and obligations of Extendicare may be calculated using these measures.
 Such non-GAAP measures may differ from similar computations as reported by other issuers, and accordingly, may not be comparable to similarly titled measures as reported by such issuers.
 They are not intended to replace earnings (loss) from continuing operations, net earnings (loss), cash flow, or other measures of financial performance and liquidity reported in accordance with GAAP.